 B.

-Even if Taylor dictates the result here--and Louisiana's grand jury selection system was unconstitutional--we still must resolve whether Wilkerson can take advantage of that result under Griffith and Teague.
+Even if Taylor dictates the result here—and Louisiana‘s grand jury selection system was unconstitutional—we still must resolve whether Wilkerson can take advantage of that result under Griffith and Teague.
 We conclude that he may not.

-In Leichman, a panel of this court held that a habeas petitioner could take advantage of the rule announced in Taylor before his conviction was final because "[t]he law regarding retroactivity changed drastically when the court decided Griffith ... and Teague."
-939 F.2d at 317.
+In Leichman, a panel of this court held that a habeas petitioner could take advantage of the rule announced in Taylor before his cоnviction was final because “[t]he law regarding retroactivity changed drastically when the court decided Griffith and Teague.”
+Leichman, 939 F.2d at 317.
 That panel did not consider the implications under Teague of applying Griffith retroactively; it merely appeared to assume that it could do so.

 Although bound by Leichman to grant habeas relief, another panel in Williams v.
-Whitley, 994 F.2d 226 (5th Cir.), cert. denied, --- U.S. ----, 114 S. Ct.
+Whitley, 994 F.2d 226 (5th Cir.
+1993), cert. denied, 510 U.S. 1014, 114 S. Ct.
 608, 126 L. Ed.
 2d 572 (1993), suggested that Daniel still should control the application of Taylor.
-As the Williams panel recommended, see id. at 236, we elected to rehear Williams en banc sub nom.
-Fulford v.
-Whitley, see Williams, id., to decide this issue, but the case was mooted by the petitioner's violent death while in prison.
+As the Williams panel recommended, see id. at 236, we

 In Williams, Judge Higginbotham, writing for the panel, discussed the retroactivity issue at length.
 See id. at 234-36.
 The petitioners in Williams presented the same claims Wilkerson now asserts.
-"Recognizing that they would have been entitled to new trials had Griffith governed questions of retroactivity at the time Taylor was decided, [the petitioners] asserted they should now be given the benefit of that decision because Griffith had 'overruled' Daniel."
+“Reсognizing that they would have been entitled to new trials had Griffith governed questions of retroactivity at the time Taylor was decided, [the petitioners] asserted they should now be given the benefit of that decision because Griffith had ‘overruled’ Daniel.”
 Id. at 230.
 The panel observed that the petitioners sought to apply selectively the law prevailing at the time their convictions became final, as they wanted to invoke Taylor but avoid Daniel.
 Id. at 235.

 Wilkerson follows Williams and Fulford in arguing that Griffith overruled Daniel.
-As Judge Higginbotham stated, however, "absent clear indications from the Supreme Court itself, lower courts should not lightly assume that a prior decision has been overruled sub silentio merely because its reasoning and result appear inconsistent with later cases."8 Thus, the court concluded that Griffith did not overrule Daniel.
-Moreover, even if Griffith established a new rule of constitutional law, it should not apply retroactively to cases on collateral attack.
+As Judge Higginbotham stated, however, “absent clear indications from the Supreme Court itself, lower courts should not lightly assume that a prior decision has been overruled sub silentio merely because its reasoning and result appear inconsistent with later cases.”8 Thus, the court concluded that Griffith did not overrule Daniel.
+Moreover, even if Griffith established a new rule of constitutional law, it should not apply

 In his en banc brief, Wilkerson makes four arguments regarding the grand jury.
 He contends, first, that the state waived the retroactivity defense; second, that Griffith overruled Daniel; third, that Griffith should apply retroactively; and fourth, that his claim is independent of Taylor.